 What is it?

-Order a Model 3 now in the US and you’ll realistically be waiting around 18 months for delivery.
-Order a right-hand drive 3 in the UK now and it could be as long as two years.
-Demand is clearly feverish, but would you be prepared to wait?
-And there’s more - reports of sub-standard build quality as Tesla tries to push the cars out, are rife.
-It must be said, though, that the car we spent a day with in and around New York was perfectly well put together, but you’d expect no less from a press demonstrator.
+Demand is clearly feverish, and there’s more - reports of sub-standard build quality as Tesla tries to push the cars out, are rife.
+It must be said, though, that the handful of Model 3s we’ve now spent some time around have felt perfectly well put together, but you’d expect no less from press demonstrators.